arunvelsriram/utils/README.md

 ## Use Case

-When running a cluster ([Kubernetes](https://kubernetes.io/) in my case) you might want to test the connectivity between containers, connectivity to a private docker registry and artifactory, Postgres connection, etc. Your application containers won't be having tools like curl, ping, psql client etc. So you can pull this image and use the available tools to test your application.
+When using containers you might want to test the connectivity between the containers.
+Your application containers won't be having tools like curl, ping, psql client etc. So you can start a one-off container using this image and test your application.

-For example, in Kubernetes one can do:
+For example, to run a one-off container in Kubernetes:

 ```
-kubectl run utils --rm -it --image arunvelsriram/utils bash
+kubectl run --rm utils -it --image arunvelsriram/utils bash

 # You will be seeing a bash prompt
 $ psql -h hostname -U test -d test